Thursday, September 22, 2011

 (Sorry if these don't link right)

 Both authors had their own takes and reminded me of stuff I didn't want to think about.
 What gives me the right, in all the Starbucks WiFi clean water wealth of my culture, to determine what poverty looks like and who is in "need" of my help?
 I've met a few families, living in bamboo and mud huts respectively, who lived better happier lives than many wealthy Americans.
-It's nice to compartmentalize, stereotype, and judged based on our feelings of "should", but real life is much more complex.
+It's nice to compartmentalize, stereotype, and judge based on our feelings of "should", but real life is much more complex.

 Real poverty exists, the stuff with war, famine, diseased water, mass corruption, nonexistent resources, etc., and if we can do something about it we should.
 Passion, ingenuity, moral imperatives, christian ethics all come into play.
 But not having a T.V., "career", new car, secondary education, or living in a green construction house out of necessity rather than some Eco-friendly politically correct mindset, doesn't mean you need the beneficence of the West to come in and save you.